What Is Microsoft PowerToys, and What Are the Best PowerToys Utilities for Windows 10 and Windows 11?

-What is PowerToys?
+What Is PowerToys?

 How to install and set up PowerToys on Windows 10?

-winget install powertoys
+winget install Microsoft.PowerToys --source winget

-To run PowerToys, double-click on the app icon or look up PowerToys in the start menu.
-As soon as the app runs, you should be taken to the PowerToys Settings screen.
-However, if you’re not, click on the app icon in the system tray.
+To run PowerToys, double-click on the app icon or look up PowerToys in the Start menu.
+As soon as you launch the app, you should be taken to the PowerToys Settings screen.
+In case you’re not, click on the app icon in the system tray.

 By default, these utilities are disabled, so you need to enable them manually.
-To do this, click on the one you want to enable from the left sidebar and enable toggle the enable button.
+To do this, click on the utility you want to enable from the left sidebar and toggle the enable button.
 If you want to change settings for these utilities, this is where you do that as well.